javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert(proxy.data); // Error
 ```

 A call to `revoke()` removes all internal references to the target object from the proxy, so they are no longer connected.
-The target object can be garbage-collected after that.
+The target object could be garbage-collected after that.

 We can also store `revoke` in a `WeakMap`, to be able to easily find it by a proxy object: